 or the bottom number, can also increase between four and thirteen

 In both instances, this is not a problem for a short-term rise for someone without high blood pressure.
 But it can be significant for those with high blood pressure.

 What is interesting is that doctors are not sure what causes this spike.
 Some believe that caffeine causes the adrenal gland to release more adrenaline.
 That adrenaline can further increase blood pressure.

 There is evidence that shows that those who drink caffeine on a regular basis will have a higher, average blood pressure reading.

 Does this mean that caffeine should not be part of your high blood pressure diet?
-If you want to know if caffeine is affecting your blood pressure, do the following:
+If you truly want to know if caffeine has any effect on your blood pressure, do the following:

 Reduce the amount of caffeine (including coffee and other types) to no more than 200 milligrams per day.
 This is about the same as two, 12-ounce cups of coffee.

 Doing this will help ensure that the rise does not affect your high blood pressure.
-Caffeine and high blood pressure do not mix!
+It seems from normal observations caffeine and high blood pressure really don’t mix!

 Since your diagnosis, how are you handling it and whats your treatment?